 In 2018, Equinor launched an ambition that all teams in the company should be diverse and inclusive by 2025.
-To achieve this, the company first brought more awareness globally to its ambition by being clear on why D&I is important, how it aligns with company values, and how it helps Equinor deliver on its business strategy.
+To achieve this, the company first drew awareness to this mission on a global stage.
+They outlined why D&I is important, how it aligns with company values, and how it helps Equinor deliver on its business strategy.
 Some of the company’s initial steps have included:

 - Putting a focus on diversity to achieve balance in deployment, development, promotion and succession.